Borate fusion is a widely used sample preparation method in which an oxidized sample is dissolved in molten flux at temperatures of around 1050°C.

 Scancia provides the best fusion fluxes for use in high volume industrial laboratory or a research facility.
 Its products offer an extensive range of formulations to suit all applications.

-Gammadata Instrument AB, founded in 1987 is a leading supplier of equipment and tailor-made solutions for analytical fusion techniques, instrumentation and fine chemistry science.
-Its product range includes all aspects of borate fusion, ranging from flux, platinum crucible to fluxers and even fully automated solutions for weighing of flux.
+Gammadata Instrument AB, founded in 1987 is a leading supplier of equipment and tailor-made solutions for analytical fusion techniques, instrumentation, and fine chemistry science.
+Its product range includes all aspects of borate fusion, ranging from flux, platinum crucible to fluxers, and even fully automated solutions for the weighing of flux.

 The borate fusion process has several advantages over other preparation methods, as it maintains constant grain size and does not produce orientation effects.
 The sample thus obtained will be almost perfectly homogenous.

-Borate fusion method is simpler and quicker than dissolution with acid in a microwave pressure vessel.
-The complete procedure, from heating of samples to decanting of a clear solution takes less than 15 mins using an automated fluxer.
+The borate fusion method is simpler and quicker than dissolution with acid in a microwave pressure vessel.
+The complete procedure, from the heating of samples to decanting of a clear solution takes less than 15 mins using an automated fluxer.

 This technique can also minimize matrix effects which are observed in XRF analysis.
 It avoids the use of diluter hydrochloric or nitric acid to dissolve hazardous reagents such as HF and other concentrated acids, though does require some caution in evacuating heat and fumes.

-Borate fusions are widely used in samples that are either difficult to prepare, hard to dissolve in acid or both.
-Lithium borate is best suited for dissolution of samples containing high concentration of aluminosilicates, carbonate rocks and non-metallic basic oxides.
+Borate fusions are widely used in samples that are either difficult to prepare, hard to dissolve in acid, or both.
+Lithium borate is best suited for the dissolution of samples containing a high concentration of aluminosilicates, carbonate rocks, and non-metallic basic oxides.